 Lastly, this work must be validated in a larger animal model before consideration of human studies can be entertained.
 We are initiating studies to evaluate a novel method of providing an internalized system of chronic access to the amniotic fluid cavity during the last one-third of gestation.
 If successful, this will allow the above studies to be performed in a larger animal model, with minimal risk to both fetus and mom.

 Understanding GI function in-utero will help us differentiate what processes and disease states can be manipulated before birth, from those which are preset, and must be dealt with after birth.
 We have described above several models of in-utero study, which form the foundation for potential human application.
 Ameliorating the devastating effects of an immature gastrointestinal system in the preterm and growth-retarded newborn remain our vision, and our laboratory is very thankful for the gracious support of the IFFGD in our endeavors.

 [Note: In the U.S. institutions that use laboratory animals for research or instructional purposes are required by law to establish an Institutional Animal Care and Use Committee (IACUC) to oversee and evaluate all aspects of the institution’s animal care and use program.

-In Dr. Buchmiller’s lab, all animal procedures were done with the approval of the Institutional Animal Care and Use Committee as overseen by Weill Cornell Medical College as well as Federal oversight agencies to ensure compassionate use of animals under the direct supervision of a Veterinarian.]
+In Dr. Buchmiller’s lab, all animal procedures were done with the approval of the Institutional Animal Care and Use Committee as overseen by Weill Cornell Medical College as well as Federal oversight agencies to ensure compassionate use of animals under direct supervision of a Veterinarian.]